ghini.desktop is a cross-platform program and it will run on unix machines like GNU/Linux and MacOSX, as well as on Windows.

 Being MacOSX a unix environment, most things will work the same as on GNU/Linux (sort of).

 Last time we tested, some of the dependencies could not be installed on MacOSX 10.5 and we assume similar problems would also show on older OSX versions.
-Ghini has been successfully tested with 10.7, 10.9 and 10.12.
+Ghini has been successfully installed on several OSX systems, between 10.7 and 10.12.

 First of all, you need things which are an integral part of a unix environment, but which are missing in a off-the-shelf mac: